 2. Watch the fat.
 Whether it’s a sweet treat or something deep fried, there is research to indicate that fatty foods may be addictive.
 In fact, according to Sarah Klein at CNN Health, high-fat, high-calorie foods affect the brain in much the same way as cocaine and heroin.
 If children are only fed fatty items, they want more of the same – and sadly, vegetables and other healthy foods become less appealing.
 Another bonus of a balanced diet and variety is avoiding such an addiction!

 3. Eat out less.
-Sure, there’s the occasional restaurant, such as the Public House in Boise, in which the entrees include baked chicken and sautéed trout (when parents like myself jump for joy!), but most offer the usual fat-laden victims.
+Sure, there’s the occasional restaurant where the entrees include baked chicken and sautéed trout (when parents like myself jump for joy!), but most offer the usual fat-laden dishes.
 According to Nutrition Unplugged, the top ten items on kids’ menus, in order, are: Chicken fingers, grilled cheese sandwich, macaroni and cheese, burger, hot dog, cheeseburger, cheese pizza, corn dog, pizza, and spaghetti.
 Children naturally develop a palette for this cuisine, and it’s hard to break the habit if you eat out or takeout all the time.

 4. Keep snacks healthy.
 Snacks are almost as challenging as kids’ menus, as it is tough to find a quick treat that also has a decent nutritional profile, too.
 Fruit is a good choice, as are nuts.
 Yogurt and cream cheese bagels are quick grabs that are a bit more redeeming that fruit roll-ups and chips.
 And another thing.
 Don’t fill up on snacks just before dinner, or else they’ll eat less of something more substantial and healthy.
 I have learned this lesson the hard way!